MostafaAhmed98/arabic-asr/README.md

 # Arabic Speech Recognition with NeMo

 This project demonstrates Arabic speech recognition using NVIDIA's NeMo toolkit.
-It provides a simple interface for transcribing Arabic speech from uploaded audio files.
+It provides a simple interface for transcribing Arabic speech from uploaded or recorded audio files.

 ## Requirements